philwantsfish/philwantsfish.github.io/_posts/2020-02-02-ufc-time-off-analysis.md

-The visualization above shows that the opposite is true, at least for the predefined filter settings, that the longer a figher takes off the MORE Likely they will win.
+The visualization above shows that the opposite is true, at least for the predefined filter settings, that the longer a figher takes off the MORE likely they will win.
 The predefined filter settings are more than 1 year since their previous fight and fights since 2013.

 Those predefined filter settings are not random.
 Something happened around 2013 that caused time off to change between a disadvantage to an advantage.